MailOnline/clj-stingray/README.md

 ## Configuration

-clj-stingray integrates with leiningen environment map through [environ](https://github.com/weavejester/environ) for all local development needs.
+See the options below. clj-stingray integrates with leiningen environment map through [environ](https://github.com/weavejester/environ) for all local development needs.
 It also accepts overrides as environment properties or JVM properties for production environment.
 Finally, it offers a programmatic way to override properties with a rebindable dynamic *env* var.

 ### development